uwituzeb/state_management_flutter/README.md

 # Favorites Management App

 A Flutter application that demonstrates how to manage a list of favorite items using the `Provider` package and `shared_preferences` for data persistence.
-Users can add items to their favorites, view them on a separate screen, and remove them if necessary.
+Users can add items(songs) to their favorites, view them on a separate screen, and remove them if necessary.
 The app ensures that favorites persist across app restarts.

 ## Features